 Who is eligible?

-Some BERD Center services are offered at no cost to faculty members and trainees at institutions affiliated with Tufts CTSI; other services are offered for a fee and are available to anyone.
+Some pre-award BERD Center services are offered at no cost to investigators and trainees at institutions affiliated with Tufts CTSI; other services (post-award) are offered for a feeand are available to anyone.

-Drop-in Sessions are open to anyone, with preference for faculty members, fellows, residents, and graduate students.
+Drop-in Sessions are open to anyone at an institution affiliated with Tufts CTSI, especially faculty members, fellows, residents, and graduate students.

 The BERD Center’s staff provides guidance in framing research questions, developing study designs, selecting statistical analyses appropriate for research aims, calculating and justifying sample size, evaluating threats to study validity, and addressing human subject concerns.